w3c-ccg/verifiable-conditions/README.md

 Has not fulfillment requirements.

 Expresses a relationship between different verificationMethods.
 One of the properties "parentIdUrl", "childIdUrl" or "siblingIdUrl" MUST be present.
 Each property can be a DID URL or an array of DID URLs.

+TODO: example HD keys?, semantics -> what does the relationship mean. what is the implication.